SEABASED Project Team and Steering Group in Gotland.

 John Nurminen Foundation (lead partner)

 +358 (0)50 467 6740

-The mission of the John Nurminen Foundation, established in 1992, is to save the Baltic Sea and its heritage for future generations.
-The objective of the Foundation’s Clean Baltic Sea projects is to improve the status of the Baltic Sea with concrete measures that reduce the nutrient load and environmental risks faced by the sea.
-The Clean Baltic Sea projects are financed with private donations and public funding.
+Founded in 1992, the mission of the John Nurminen Foundation is to save the Baltic Sea and its heritage to future generations.
+The Foundation has been awarded for its work as a conveyor of culture and producer of marine content.
+The goal of the Foundation’s Clean Baltic Sea projects is to improve the condition of the Baltic Sea with concrete measures that reduce the load and environmental risks faced by the sea.
+Our work is guided by measurable results and impact.

 Janne Suomela, Chief Specialist